banner image

 Quick facts about isotopes

-- In developed countries (a quarter of the world’s population), about one person in 50 has a nuclear diagnostic procedure each year.
-In Canada, this means about 760,000 diagnostic procedures and 76,000 radiation therapy procedures each year.
+• In developed countries (a quarter of the world’s population), about one person in 50 has a nuclear diagnostic procedure each year.
+In Canada, this translates to approximately 760,000 diagnostic procedures and 76,000 radiation therapy procedures annually.